 Reportex has reported and transcribed several landmark Aboriginal trials.
 We have a deep appreciation for the cultural respect that must be observed with each unique Aboriginal group, and we are sensitive to the powerful importance of each group’s unique language.

-Our years of working with many First Nations across British Columbia and Canada has resulted in our highly streamlined systems for managing complex spelling lists and dictionaries, and the linguists on our team work with traditional spellers to ensure that, whenever possible, the diacritical marks of a First Nation’s lexicon are incorporated into the transcripts.
+Our years of working with many First Nations across British Columbia and Canada has resulted in our highly streamlined systems for managing complex spelling lists and dictionaries, and the linguists on our team work with traditional spellers to ensure that, whenever possible, the First Nation’s lexicon is incorporated into the transcripts.

 Cases of Note